Bone Marrow Aspiration and Biopsy

 • Bone marrow biopsy uses a needle to take a small sample of the bone and marrow.

 These samples are then looked at and tested under a microscope.
-This may be done before therapy to check the condition of the marrow or after treatment to check how your body has responded to treatment.
+This may be done before treatment as part of diagnosis, or after treatment to check how your body has responded to that treatment.

 What can I expect during the procedure?

 The procedure is done by a provider in your hospital room or outpatient clinic.
-The area used for a bone marrow aspiration is the hip or breastbone.
-The area used for the bone marrow biopsy is the hip.
-You will be asked to position yourself on your stomach or side, so the area can be reached easily.
+Your hip or breastbone area will be used for bone marrow aspiration.
+Your hip is used for bone marrow biopsy.
+You will be asked to lie on your stomach or side, so the area can be reached easily.
 If both an aspiration and biopsy are being done, your provider will likely do both on a hip bone.
-Your provider will explain the procedure as it is done, but these are the steps, so you will know what to expect:
+Your provider will explain the procedure as it is done, but these are the steps so you know what to expect:

 • The skin will be cleaned with an antiseptic soap, which might feel cold.